deltarobotone/visy_vision_system/README.md

 # Software module usage

 Visy is developed as a modular system.
 If you only want to use the lightring/statusbar at visy_neopixel_pkg and the camera_node you can deactivate all other packages of visy system with simple command in terminal.
-Not: If you deactivate the detector package the camera is also deactivated.
+Note: If you deactivate the detector package the camera is also deactivated.
 Use your own launch file or the launch files provided by [raspicam_node](https://github.com/UbiquityRobotics/raspicam_node) package we installed on visy.
+If you deactivate the sorting app package the control node for Delta-Robot One is disabled too.

 Deactivate visy packages:
 ```